-On the other hand, the Capital One Venture card offers 60,000 bonus miles after you spend $3,000 in the first three months, or at least $1,000 each month.
-You can redeem these miles toward travel purchases you make with your card at a rate of 1 cent per point, making the Venture card’s bonus worth $600 in total.
+The Venture card offers a higher 75,000-mile bonus, but you’ll need to spend the same $4,000 within three months of account opening.
+That requires an average $1,333 in spending over the first three months.
+You can redeem these miles toward travel purchases you make with your card at a rate of 1 cent per mile, making the Venture card’s bonus worth $750 in total.

 If your budget allows, you can earn the card’s sign up bonus by hitting the minimum spending requirements in your first few months of card membership.

 It’s important to remember that you should only charge what you can afford with any credit card, and never spend more than your budget allows just to obtain a welcome bonus.
 Many travel rewards credit cards, including both the Amex Gold card and Capital One Venture card, come with a high APR rate.
 Taking on high interest on a balance can negate the value of any of the rewards you’ll earn, so it’s important to pay your bills on time and in full every month.